Make A Splash

 It’s nothing less than the ultimate summer fete.
-Bermuda Heroes Weekend (taking place June 14-17, 2019) is a Carnival-style, island-wide blowout, including local cuisine, Soca music, some of the world’s best Steel Pan musicians, a parade of bands, boat rides and more.
+Bermuda Heroes Weekend is a Carnival-style, island-wide blowout, including local cuisine, Soca music, some of the world’s best Steel Pan musicians, a parade of bands, boat rides and more.
 Events include Friday's opening night extravaganza on Front Street, the all-night J'Ouvert Celebration, the Parade of Bands, the Race Day Raft Up on Monday, National Heroes Day.

 Cup Match Summer Splash

-Cup Match Summer Splash (July 31- August 4, 2019) is centered around a fierce Bermuda cricket rivalry, but even non-sports fanatics will find plenty to enjoy during this summer tradition.
-Try your chances during a game of Crown & Anchor, get down during the Soca vs. Reggae show or marvel at the size of the Non-Mariners Water Raft Up.
-Traditionally held on th first Sunday in August, hundreds of boats, floats, rafts and swimmers flock to Mangrove Bay to finish off the legendary Cup Match holiday.
+Cup Match Summer Splash (July 30 & 31, 2020) is centered around a fierce Bermuda cricket rivalry, but even non-sports fanatics will find plenty to enjoy during this summer tradition.
+Try your chances during a game of Crown & Anchor, get down during the Cup Match Fever show or marvel at the size of the Non-Mariners Water Raft Up.
+Traditionally held on the first Sunday in August, hundreds of boats, floats, rafts and swimmers flock to Mangrove Bay to finish off the legendary Cup Match holiday.